Dashron/Roads/README.md

 })

-// Example of a request handler that kills trailing slashes (This is code is provided for you at roads.middleware.skillSlash!)
+// Example of a request handler that kills trailing slashes (This is code is provided for you at middleware.skillSlash!)
 // The logic will happen before any other middleware because it's before you call next road.use(function (method, url, body, headers, next) {
 	// kill trailing slash as long as we aren't at the root level